OanaMzz/MyExam-Web-App/README.txt

 ----------------------------------------------------------------------------------

 *** Project developed under the curriculum of the Informal School of IT, Cluj-napoca, Romania 2018 ***
 *** Please refrain from copy-pasting entire sections of the project.
-Use it as a reference or try to improve the code to make a better extended version of it ***
+Use it as a reference or improve the code to make a better extended version ***